Opening of the Great Siberian Route

 Irkut, a river, the left tribute of the Angara River, Irkutsk, a city – OE. ear “wave”, cuđ “secure”, “friendly”.

-The natural resources of Dauria provided good opportunities for the development of this region for the Anglo-Saxons arrived in the Trans-Baikal land.
+The natural resources of Dauria provided good opportunities for the development of this region to the Anglo-Saxons arrived in the Trans-Baikal land.
 Here they founded many of their settlements, the inhabitants of which were united under the rule of the tribal elite.
 With this tribe, we associate the Merkits, who played a great role in the fate of Genghis Khan (see the section Anglo-Saxons in Genghis Khan's Fate).
-Dauria became part of the Mongolian empire, but it evidently represented a fairly independent economic and military unit and remained so until the arrival of Russian pioneers in Siberia.
-In favor of this assumption says that a detachment of Cossacks under the command of Petr Beketov had been sent for reconnaissance not to Dauria from the town of Yeniseysk (built in 1616), but to the Lena River.
+Dauria became part of the Mongolian empire, but it represented a fairly independent economic and military unit and remained so until the arrival of Russian pioneers in Siberia.
+This assumption is supported by the dispatch of a detachment of Cossacks under the command of Pyotr Beketov on reconnaissance from Yeniseisk, built in 1616, not to Dauria, but to the Lena with instructions to gain a foothold on its banks.
 They had an order to find a foothold on its banks.
 Moving downstream, the detachment reached the mouth of the Aldan River and Beketov laid Yakut hillfort in these places in 1632.
-To conquer the densely populated Dauria, Moscow could not yet provide sufficient forces.
+Moscow could not yet provide sufficient forces to conquer the densely populated Dauria.
 Among the possible settlements founded by the Anglo-Saxons in Dauria, the most convincing transcription of the names are as follows:

 Jida, a village in the Dzhidinsky district of Buryatia – OE. giedd "singing, poem".

-Selenga, a village on the bank of the river of the same name in Tarbagatay district of Buryatia – OE syle(n) "morass", - "district".
+Selenga, a village on the bank of the river of the same name in Tarbagatay district of Buryatia – OE syle(n) "morass", -gē "district".

 At left: The delta of the Selenga River